named-data/ndn-cxx/docs/tutorials/security-validator-config.rst

 The configuration file consists of **rules** and **trust-anchors** that will be used in validation. **Rules** tell the validator how to validate a packet, while **trust-anchors** tell the validator which certificates are valid immediately.
-Here is an example of configuration file containing two rules.
+Here is an example of configuration file containing two rules and a trust anchor.

 ::